-The policy proposes that opportunities to integrate public art into capital works projects can be identified during master planning and business case development.
-Additionally, where a public art program or project can be developed outside of the capital program, this activity can be proposed and confirmed through the annual budget process.
+As described above, the policy will enable opportunities to integrate public art into capital works projects and can be identified during master planning and business case development.
+Additionally, where a public art program or project can be developed outside of the capital program, this activity will be proposed and confirmed through the annual budget process.

-Existing collection management resourcing would also be proposed and confirmed through the annual budget.
+Existing collection management resourcing will also be proposed and confirmed through the annual budget.

 The policy also identifies that public, private and commercial development provides opportunities for additional public art investment in partnership with Council.
-Encouragement of this approach can assist in improving urban design and liveability outcomes across all stages of construction.
+Encouragement of this approach will assist in improving urban design and liveability outcomes across all stages of construction.